rawhasan/wordpress-lemp-server/wordpress-user-change/README.md

 # WordPress PHP-FPM User Switch Scripts

+**Causion:** Script successfully changes and revert user.
+But changing user causes different ussues to maintain the server.

 ## 1. Steps to Change the Ownership

 ✅ **Run WordPress as `SERVER-USER` for `EXAMPLE.COM`**